 So much of what we do every day has changed in the wake of COVID-19.
 While we’ve heard the word unprecedented more times than we can count, it’s with good reason.
 These are absolutely unprecedented times.
-Knowing what the best direction is for your business right now can be challenging.
+Knowing what the best direction is for your business and messaging right now can be challenging.
 However, that’s when we turn to data to help make those difficult decisions for us.

 In the first month of the COVID-19 outbreak, Facebook and Instagram saw a 40% increase in use.
 What many of us theorized came true.
 When people are stuck inside, they will absolutely turn to social media to fill in the hours of their day.
 While this pandemic has had an impact on business, we are finding that it has also presented many businesses with the opportunity to develop creative solutions.
 In the end, being creative and adapting to the ever-changing state of our current reality will put your business in a better position to weather this storm, and come out of it stronger than ever.

 To help expedite the creative process, we’ve outlined 4 ways your brand can pivot your business’s social media strategy that you can start to implement right now in order to increase engagement and generate more revenue.